ragingwind/browser-clock/readme.md

 # Browser Clock

-⏰Simple Chrome extension to show how to use ES2015 for development extension
+⏰ Simple Chrome extension to show how to use ES2015 for development extension

 # Run for test